victorthuot/victorthuot.github.io/_pages/about.md

 group: about
 lang: en
 ---
 I am a third-year PhD student in <a href='https://www.inrae.fr/centres/occitanie-montpellier'>INRAE Montpellier</a>, under the supervision of <a href='https://verzelen.montpellier.inrae.fr/'> Nicolas Verzelen </a> (Inrae Montpellier, France) and <a href='https://sites.google.com/site/alexandracarpentierresearch/'> Alexandra Carpentier </a> (Potsdam university, Germany).
-My research is conducted within <a href='https://mistea.montpellier.hub.inrae.fr/'> MISTEA laboratory</a>, specifically in the Probability and Statistics team.
+My research is conducted within <a href='https://mistea.montpellier.hub.inrae.fr/'> MISTEA laboratory</a>, in the Probability and Statistics team.

 The title of my PhD is "Unsupervised Active Learning".
 My research intersects bandit theory, testing theory, and more broadly, machine learning.
 I am particulary interested in the design of active learning algorithms applied to various type of statistical problems.
 You can find the subject of my thesis  <a href='https://theses.fr/s372674'> here </a>.